SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

+\paragraph{SplineSketch without MG} For applications in which item frequencies are relatively small, i.e., below $n/k$, we also implement a faster and simpler version without heavy-hitter filtering.
+Still, this version tries to apply a heuristic detection of buckets with high-frequency items.
 Namely, we set a lower limit on the relative length of a bucket, depending on numerical precision $\delta$ of data.
 That is, a bucket $(\tau_i, \tau_{i+1}]$ must have length $\tau_{i+1} - \tau_i \ge \delta'\cdot \max\{|\tau_i|, |\tau_{i+1}|, \zeta\}$, where $\delta' > \delta$ is a parameter and $\zeta >0$ is the smallest non-zero absolute value of an input item ($\zeta$ is intended to avoid too small buckets around 0).
 In our prototype implementations with the \texttt{double} data type, we set $\delta' = 10^{-8}$.
 We do not split a bucket that would violate this relative length bound, even if it does not satisfy the size bound~\eqref{eqn:bucketBound}; this way, we avoid too many splits of a bucket with a frequent item.

-We also deal with repeated thresholds when creating initial buckets in Alg.~\ref{alg:initBuckets}, by removing thresholds that would violate the bucket length bound, replacing them by new thresholds relatively close to the previous threshold so that the resulting buckets would have length close to the relative length bound and we end up with $k$ thresholds.
-This in fact heuristically guarantees that a frequent item gets its own bucket if it is frequent from the beginning.
+We also deal with repeated thresholds when creating initial buckets in Algorithm~\ref{alg:initBuckets}, by removing thresholds that would violate the bucket length bound.
+This, however, results in a sketch with less than $k$ thresholds.
+We thus replace the removed thresholds by new thresholds relatively close to the previous threshold so that the resulting buckets would have length close to the relative length bound and that we end up with $k$ thresholds.
+This in fact heuristically guarantees that a frequent item gets its own bucket if it is frequent from the beginning, i.e., when creating the initial thresholds.